 HSPU from the ground up

 Misbah Haque (22:54):

-So if we now think about, let’s say, a handstand push up, right?
+So if we now think about, let’s say, a handstand push-up.
 So we know that, okay, you need to be able to hold yourself upside down.
 You need to be able to maybe do negatives, right.
-But as I’m kind of looking through this program, there’s definitely like a three quarter handstand hold on wall and kicking to handstand on the wall.
+But as I’m kind of looking through this program, there’s definitely like a three-quarter handstand hold on the wall and kicking to handstand on the wall.
 And like these different variations that are focusing on, like you said, kind of the different pieces or details of that movement.
 What’s kind of going through your brain when you introduce somebody, let’s take your mom, for example.
-I mean, maybe she doesn’t really want to do a handstand push up, but you get what I’m trying to say.
+Maybe she doesn’t really want to do a handstand push-up, but you get what I’m trying to say.
 You take somebody like that, how do you take them from kind of the ground up?